otrv4/otrv4/otrv4.md

 In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys, ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys, and ephemeral Diffie-Hellman (DH) keys.

-For exchanging data messages, OTRv4 makes use of both the DH Ratchet (with ECDH) and the Symmetric Key Ratchet from the Double Ratchet algorithm [\[2\]](#references).
+For exchanging data messages, OTRv4 makes use of both the DH ratchet (with ECDH) and the symmetric-key ratchet from the Double Ratchet algorithm [\[2\]](#references).
 A cryptographic ratchet is a one-way mechanism for deriving new cryptographic keys from previous keys.
 New keys cannot be used to calculate the old keys.

-OTRv4 adds new 3072-bit (384-byte) DH keys, called the Mix Key Pair, to the Double Ratchet algorithm.
+OTRv4 adds new 3072-bit (384-byte) DH keys, called the mix key pair, to the Double Ratchet algorithm.
 These keys are used to protect transcripts of data messages in a case where ECC is broken.
 During the DAKE, both parties agree upon the first set of DH keys.
-Then, during every third DH Ratchet in the Double Ratchet, a new key is agreed upon.
-Between each DH Mix Key Ratchet, both sides will conduct a Symmetric Mix Key Ratchet.
+Then, during every third DH ratchet in the Double Ratchet, a new key is agreed upon.
+Between each DH mix key ratchet, both sides will conduct a symmetric mix key ratchet.

 The following variables keep state as the ratchet moves forward: